primedeity/photoshop-identification-script/README.md

-// Identification Effect Script by Jephthah & ChatGPT
+// Identification Effect Script by Jephthah

 // === Check for open document ===
 if (app.documents.length === 0) {